 - Defended university endowment against claims by former-high level employee for breach of fiduciary duty and fraud in connection with rollovers from a “top hat” deferred compensation plan.

 Trials, Arbitrations, and Appeals

-- First chair in arbitration of labor grievance on behalf of renowned private college.
+- Nearly a dozen first chair appearances in labor grievance arbitrations on behalf of renowned health care and educational clients.